EddiePhi/Gardening-App-Clone-EP/README.md

 Description:
-    "Gardening-App provides a quick and easy hub for all your gardening needs.
+    Gardening-App provides a quick and easy hub for all your gardening needs.

 Technologies used: